CaliLeibo/RPSProject/README.md

-# RPSProject
+# RPS Project
-# Practice with Javascript by making a simple Rock Paper Scissors game
+Added Javascript to the RPS project